-The Airbus A320 has a RAT which is used in the event of a dual engine failure to supply electrical power.
+The Airbus A320 Ram Air Turbine (RAT) is used in the event of a dual engine failure or serious electrical problem to supply electrical power.

 As with the A330, it can be deployed manually.
 It deploys automatically with the loss of both engines and an airspeed greater than 100 knots.